purerl/purescript-erl-cowboy/README.md

 # purescript-erl-cowboy

 Bindings to the [cowboy](https://github.com/ninenines/cowboy) web server.
-Bindings tested at version `2.4`.
+Bindings currently tested against version `2.8`, but other versions may be used subject to underlying cowboy API compatibility.

 ## Usage